bdhmin/cse15l-lab-report/lab-report-5-week-10.md

 MarkdownParse Result:
 `[]`

-CommonMark Result:
+Our Implementation Result:
 `[foo(and(bar)]`

-CommonMark will parse strings inside `< >` as links, so when the `[]()` is found through parse, it seems as though CommonMark is omitting `< >`.
+We will parse strings inside `( )` since we only look for the next closing parentheses, so when the `[]()` is found through parse, it seems as though we do not consider the opening parentheses that are formed

-It appears that CommonMark as different rules when parsing links, as it considers other ways to create links.
-This would probably take removing the rule to consider the `< >`, which will be a lot of code.
+This will require some sort of way to keep track of all opening braces so those opening braces are not a part of a string that is supposed to be a part of the link.

 ### CommonMark Spec Test 2